qu3vipon/todolog/README.md

    ```

 2. Specify the name of the configuration file to be used for todo logging in `pyproject.toml`.
-   - `pyproject.toml` must be under the source root
+   - `pyproject.toml` must be under the source root.
    ```toml
    # pyproject.toml
    [tool.todolog]